 Discovery Rule Exception

 If you did not immediately discover your injury, Montana’s “discovery rule” may come into play.
-This rule delays the statute of limitation’s clock to the date when you discovered, or reasonably should have discovered, your injury.
+This rule delays the statute of limitations’ clock to the date when you found, or reasonably should have discovered, your injury.

 Special Rules for Claims Against Government Entities

-If your injury claim involves a government vehicle or a government employee, you must follow special notice and filing procedures.
-Generally, you must present your claim in writing to the appropriate government agency before you can file a lawsuit.
+You must follow special notice and filing procedures if your injury claim involves a government vehicle or employee.
+Generally, you must present your claim in writing to the appropriate government agency before filing a lawsuit.

 Shorter Deadlines for Certain Claims